 Sometimes you might be wondering “why is my business not making any money?” despite all the blood, sweat, and tears you’ve been putting in.

-If you’ve been running your business for any amount of time, you may have found yourself in a situation where you’re not making any money.
-It can be frustrating and you may be wondering what on earth you need to do to get your business back on track.
+If you’ve been running your business for any time, you may have found yourself in a situation where you’re not making any money.
+It can be frustrating, and you may be wondering what on earth you need to do to get your business back on track.

-And then again, you might be making money and things are going fairly well, but you slowly realize that you’re not growing as quickly as you’d like.
-Or even worse– you’re putting in all the hard work but you’re still losing money.
+And then again, you might be making money, and things are going reasonably well, but you slowly realize that you’re not growing as quickly as you’d like.
+Or even worse, you’re putting in all the hard work but still losing money.
 Worst of all: you don’t even know why.

 So understandably, that lack of understanding or getting things back in control can be frustrating.

-In this article, we’ll help you make sense of why your business might not be making money.
+In this article, we’ll help you understand why your business might not be making money.
 More importantly, we’ll show you exactly what you can do about it.